Mbakwe-Chidera/2023-NIGERIAN-PRESIDENTIAL-RESULT-ANALYSIS/README.md

 This data analysis will explore more on 4 major parties (PDP, APC, LP, NNPP)

-Dataset
+DATA ENTRY
-The data entry was collected and entered by me and it will contain numeric values by states for Vote scored by each political party
+The data entry was collected and entered by me combined statistics from INEC (iREV server wasn’t detail enough,it has mostly pictured result) and Vanguard(had detailed table for results of each candidate by state), I had to pull out some info and combined results and it will contain numeric values by states for;
+1) Vote scored by each political party
-No of registered voters
+2) No of registered voters
-Population
+3) Population
-Population rank
+4) Population rank.

-I will attempt to answer the following questions through this analysis Five top states with the highest number of registered voters which party got the highest vote among the top states with the states with highest no of registered vote?
+I will attempt to answer the following questions through this analysis
+1) Five top states with the highest number of registered voters
+2) Which party got the highest vote among the top states with the states with highest no of registered vote?
-Five top states with the highest population? which party got the highest vote among the top 5 states with the highest population Five top states with the LOWEST population which party got the highest vote among the top 5 states with the lowest population Group the data by 'Geopolitical Zones' and aggregate the sum of votes COMPARING POPULATION AND NO OF REGISTERED VOTERS Election Results by State and Party
+3) Five top states with the HIGHEST population?
+4) Which party got the highest vote among the top 5 states with the highest population
+5) Five top states with the LOWEST population
+6) Which party got the highest vote among the top 5 states with the lowest population
+7) Group the data by 'Geopolitical Zones' and aggregate the sum of votes
+8) COMPARING POPULATION AND NO OF REGISTERED VOTERS
+9) Election Results by State and Party
-TOTAL SUM OF VOTE FOR EACH PARTY
+10) TOTAL SUM OF VOTE FOR EACH PARTY
-Nigerian map showing each states won by the four parties
+11) Nigerian map showing each states won by the four parties

-Result from the analysis
+RESULT
-From the analysis and result called by inec Nigeria's election umpire, here is the main summary from the 36 states and Abuja Tinubu of APC scored the highest votes of 8,865,420 and won 12states( Rivers, Bornu, Jigawa, Zamfara, Benue, Kogi, Kwara, Niger, Ekiti, Ondo, Oyo, Ogun)
-Atiki of People's Democratic party (PDP) scored 6984290 votes and won 12 states (Kastina, Kebbi, Sokoto, Kaduna, Gombe, Yobe, Bauchi, Adamawa, Taraba, Osun, Akwa Ibom, Bayelsa)
-Peter Obi also won 12 states got 6093962 votes from(Edo, Cross River, Delta, Lagos, FCT, Plateau, Imo, Ebonyi, Nasarawa, Anambra, Abia, Enugu).
-Kwankwaso (NNPP) won with 1496671 votes and only won 1 state (Kano).
+From the analysis and result called by inec Nigeria’s election umpire, here is the main summary from the 36 states and Abuja Tinubu of APC scored the highest votes of 8,865,420 and won 12states( Rivers, Bornu, Jigawa, Zamfara, Benue, Kogi, Kwara, Niger, Ekiti, Ondo, Oyo, Ogun), Atiki of People’s Democratic party (PDP) scored 6984290 votes and won 12 states (Kastina, Kebbi, Sokoto, Kaduna, Gombe, Yobe, Bauchi, Adamawa, Taraba, Osun, Akwa Ibom, Bayelsa), Peter Obi also won 12 states got 6093962 votes from(Edo, Cross River, Delta, Lagos, FCT, Plateau, Imo, Ebonyi, Nasarawa, Anambra, Abia, Enugu), Kwankwaso (NNPP) won with 1496671 votes and only won 1 state (Kano).

 CONCLUSION
-Based on the result Tinubu scored at least 25% of votes in 29 states, Atiki 21% and Obi 16%, one needs at least 24/25 states including FCT and Tinubu got the call making him to be pronounced the winner of the Presidential Election.
+Based on the result Tinubu scored at least 25% of votes in 29 states, Atiki 21% and Obi 16%, one needs at least 24/25 states including FCT and Tinubu got the call making him to be pronounced the winner of the Presidential Election.Though there are still some controversies concerning the election, this analysis is based on what was declared by INEC as at this time.
+Congratulations to the winning party (APC) and candidate (Bola Ahmed Tinubu).